mojaloop/mojaloop-specification/fspiop-api/documents/API-Definition_v1.1.1.md

 ### 8.1 Payer Initiated Transaction

 The _Payer Initiated Transaction_ pattern is introduced in _Generic Transaction Patterns_.
 On a high-level, the pattern should be used whenever a Payer would like to transfer funds to another Party whom is not located in the same FSP as the Payer.
-[Figure 64](#figure-64) shows the sequence diagram for a _Payer Initiated Transaction_ using the asynchronous REST binding of the logical version.
+[Figure 65](#figure-65) shows the sequence diagram for a _Payer Initiated Transaction_ using the asynchronous REST binding of the logical version.
 The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.

-###### Figure 64
+###### Figure 65

-{% uml src="assets/diagrams/sequence/figure64.plantuml" %}
+{% uml src="fspiop-api/documents/v1.2-document-set/assets/diagrams/sequence/figure65.plantuml" %}
 {% enduml %}

-**Figure 64 -- Payer Initiated Transaction pattern using the asynchronous REST binding**
+**Figure 65 -- Payer Initiated Transaction pattern using the asynchronous REST binding**

 ### 8.2 Payee Initiated Transaction

 The _Payee Initiated Transaction_ pattern is introduced in _Generic Transaction Patterns_.
 On a high-level, the pattern should be used whenever a Payee would like to request that Payer transfer funds to a Payee.
 The Payer and the Payee are assumed to be in different FSPs, and the approval of the transaction is performed in the Payer FSP.
 If the transaction information and approval occur on a Payee device instead, use the related _Payee Initiated Transaction using OTP_ pattern described in [Section 8.3](#83-payee-initiated-transaction-using-otp) instead.
-[Figure 65](#figure-65) shows the sequence diagram for a _Payee Initiated Transaction_ using the asynchronous REST binding of the logical version.
+[Figure 66](#figure-66) shows the sequence diagram for a _Payee Initiated Transaction_ using the asynchronous REST binding of the logical version.
 The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.

-###### Figure 65
+###### Figure 66

-{% uml src="assets/diagrams/sequence/figure65.plantuml" %}
+{% uml src="fspiop-api/documents/v1.2-document-set/assets/diagrams/sequence/figure66.plantuml" %}
 {% enduml %}

-**Figure 65 -- Payee Initiated Transaction pattern using the asynchronous REST binding**
+**Figure 66 -- Payee Initiated Transaction pattern using the asynchronous REST binding**

 ### 8.3 Payee Initiated Transaction using OTP

 The _Payee Initiated Transaction using OTP_ pattern is introduced in _Generic Transaction Patterns_.
 On a high-level, this pattern is like the Payee Initiated Transaction described in [Section 8.2](#82-payee-initiated-transaction); however, in this pattern the transaction information and approval for the Payer is shown and entered on a Payee device instead.
 As in other transaction patterns, the Payer and the Payee are assumed to be in different FSPs.
-[Figure 66](#figure-66) shows the sequence diagram for a _Payee Initiated Transaction using OTP_ using the asynchronous REST binding of the logical version.
+[Figure 67](#figure-67) shows the sequence diagram for a _Payee Initiated Transaction using OTP_ using the asynchronous REST binding of the logical version.
 The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.

-###### Figure 66
+###### Figure 67

-{% uml src="assets/diagrams/sequence/figure66.plantuml" %}
+{% uml src="fspiop-api/documents/v1.2-document-set/assets/diagrams/sequence/figure67.plantuml" %}
 {% enduml %}

-**Figure 66 -- Payee Initiated Transaction using OTP pattern using the asynchronous REST binding**
+**Figure 67 -- Payee Initiated Transaction using OTP pattern using the asynchronous REST binding**

 ### 8.4 Bulk Transactions

 The _Bulk Transaction_ pattern is introduced in _Generic Transaction Patterns_.
 On a high-level, the pattern is used whenever a Payer would like to transfer funds to multiple Payees using one single transaction.
 The Payees can be in different FSPs.
-[Figure 67](#figure-67) shows the sequence diagram for a _Bulk Transactions_ using the asynchronous REST binding of the logical version.
+[Figure 68](#figure-68) shows the sequence diagram for a _Bulk Transactions_ using the asynchronous REST binding of the logical version.
 The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.

-###### Figure 67
+###### Figure 68

-{% uml src="assets/diagrams/sequence/figure67.plantuml" %}
+{% uml src="fspiop-api/documents/v1.2-document-set/assets/diagrams/sequence/figure68.plantuml" %}
 {% enduml %}

-**Figure 67 -- Bulk Transactions pattern using the asynchronous REST binding**
+**Figure 68 -- Bulk Transactions pattern using the asynchronous REST binding**

 ## 9. API Error Handling